 On the experimental side, there are people who actually build experiments.
 Those are the guys who know how to use a screwdriver.
-In addition, there are people who analyse the data gathered by experiments.
+In addition, there are people who analyze the data gathered by experiments.

 On the theoretical side, there are theorists and phenomenologists.
-The distinction here is no so clear.
+The distinction here is not so clear.
 For example, one can argue that phenomenology is a subfield of theoretical physics.
 Many phenomenologists call themselves theoretical physicists.
 Broadly, the job of a theoretical physicist is to explain and predict how nature behaves by writing down equations.
 However, there are many different approaches how to write down new equations.
 I find the classification outlined here helpful.
 There is:

 - Curiosity Driven Research; where “anything goes, that is allowed by basic principles and data. […] In general, there is no further motivation for the addition of some particle, besides that it is not yet excluded by the data.”

-- Data Driven Research; where new equations are written down as a response to experimental anomalies.
+- Data-Driven Research; where new equations are written down as a response to experimental anomalies.

-- Theory Driven Research; which is mostly about “aesthetics” and “intuition”.
+- Theory-Driven Research; which is mostly about “aesthetics” and “intuition”.
 The prototypical example, is of course, Einstein’s invention of General Relativity.

 The job of someone working in each such sub-sub-category is completely different to the jobs in another sub-sub-category.
 Therefore, there is certainly no universal answer to the question how likely it is for “robots” to replace physicists.
-Each of sub-sub-categories mentioned above, must be analyzed on its own.
+Each of sub-sub-categories mentioned above must be analyzed on its own.